 If you have been injured in an auto accident in Orlando, FL, it’s essential to follow a few basic steps in the direct aftermath of the accident.
-These steps will both ensure your safety and improve your chances of pursuing a personal injury claim.
+These steps will ensure your safety and improve your chances of pursuing a personal injury claim.

-Important pieces of information to obtain include:
+Essential pieces of information to obtain include:

 Important things to document (i.e., with your cell phone camera) include:

-- Get Medical Treatment as Soon as Possible: When it comes to auto accidents in Orlando, FL, it is essential both for your health and for your personal injury case that you get medical attention and treatment as soon as possible.
-Even if you do not believe you have been badly injured, you should absolutely get checked out by a medical professional as soon as you can after the crash.
-In many cases, the adrenaline that floods the body and puts it into a state of shock right after a major accident can mask symptoms of larger injuries.
+should get checked out by a medical professional as soon as you can after the crash.
+In many cases, the adrenaline that floods the body and puts it into a state of shock right after a significant accident can mask symptoms of more extensive injuries.
 Getting medical treatment ensures that these injuries are spotted, even if they do not immediately feel as bad as they are.
-It also ensures that you are doing your due diligence and getting treatment as soon as possible, so that no one can later claim that either you weren’t injured, or you worsened your own injury by not getting medical attention.
+It also ensures that you are doing your due diligence and getting treatment as soon as possible so that no one can later claim that you weren’t injured or you worsened your injury by not getting medical attention.

-It is also important to know that this first medical visit and original diagnosis must be made by a medical doctor (MD), a doctor of osteopathy (DO), a dentist (DMD), or a chiropractor (DC); or treatment can be provided by a hospital or accredited medical facility.
+It is also essential to know that this first medical visit and original diagnosis must be made by a medical doctor (MD), a doctor of osteopathy (DO), a dentist (DMD), or a chiropractor (DC); or treatment can be provided by a hospital or accredited medical facility.

 The first step after being injured in a car accident in Orlando is to see a doctor immediately, especially if you believe you were injured a result of the automobile accident.
 In 2013, the laws in Florida were changed and now require that you seek initial medical treatment within 14 days of the accident.
 There is also a separate requirement that the original diagnosis must be made by a medical doctor (MD), a doctor of osteopathy (DO), a dentist (DMD), or a chiropractor (DC); or treatment was provided at a hospital or a medical facility.
 You should also report your accident immediately to the police.
 Many drivers tend to exchange information and then go on their way.
 It is extremely important that the accident is reported to the police immediately.
 Read More